 If the past year has made you want to seriously upgrade your TV set-up, then you're not alone.
-Spending more time at home has naturally led to many dreaming about their next TV, whether that involves a big size increase, a jump to 4K resolution or something else.
+Spending more time at home has naturally led to many of us day dreaming about their next TV, whether that involves a big size increase, a jump to 4K resolution or something else.

-The best TVs can turn your normal Friday night in front of Netflix into a cinema-worthy experience so, if that's lacking for you, then it's high time to invest in something new.
+The best TVs can turn your normal Friday night in front of Netflix into a cinema-worthy experience so, if that's been lacking for you, then we agree that it's high time you invest in something new.

 But how do you choose the perfect set?
 Specs and features in the TV space can too often turn into incomprehensible jargon, so it's important to do your homework before handing over your hard-earned cash.
 If you're having trouble, then we're here to help you decipher the difference between LED and OLED, HDR and 4K, and whether a 85-inch TV can really look good in your space.

-Scroll down to see how we rated some of the best sets on the market right now and, if you really want the best experience, check out our guide to the best soundbars.
+Scroll down to see how we rated some of the best sets on the market right now.

 The picture is sill pretty clear being in 4K UHD and a QLED panel.
 It's also got bright HDR and AI-enhanced images which makes it a super option for all ages of the household, albeit watching or gaming.